-- 1) Systemically integrate climate adaptation to increase climate preparedness and internal awareness and improve climate hazard response. - 2) Update existing and set new policies to strengthen the role of adaptive management and climate adaptation in Metropolitan's initiatives and decision-making. - 3) Underscore the value of the Metropolitan member agency cooperative and other partnerships in achieving regional climate resilience.
+- 1) Systemically integrate climate adaptation to increase climate preparedness, deepen internal knowledge and understanding of impacts, and improve climate hazard response. - 2) Update existing and set new policies to strengthen the role of adaptive management and climate adaptation in Metropolitan's initiatives and decision-making. - 3) Underscore the value of the Metropolitan member agency cooperative and other partnerships in achieving regional climate resilience.

-3 Climate Adaptation Policy Objectives
+3 Climate Adaptation Policy Framework

-The Climate Adaptation Policy Framework comprises five high-level policy objectives, which build on the climate adaptation priorities articulated in Working Memorandum #2, and specifically each of the Board-identified priority areas of Reliability, Resilience, Financial Sustainability, Affordability and Equity.
+The Climate Adaptation Policy Framework builds on the climate adaptation priorities articulated in Working Memorandum #2, and specifically each of the Board-identified priority areas of Reliability, Resilience, Financial Sustainability, Affordability and Equity.
 In general, the policy objectives advance those priorities as described below: